 The reviewer has no right to use the information obtained during the review of the article for personal purposes, including any personal gain.
 If there is a conflict of interest (cooperation or competition with any author of the article or the institution in which the work was performed, etc.), the reviewer must refuse to review.

-Based on the principles of confidentiality, the materials under consideration in the editorial board must not be used for personal purposes or transferred to third parties (with the exception of the reviewers and the publisher) without the written consent of the author(s).
+Based on the principles of confidentiality, the materials under consideration of the editorial board must not be used for personal purposes or transferred to third parties (with the exception of the reviewers and the publisher) without the written consent of the author(s).
 The same applies to the rejected articles.

 The editorial board makes every effort to avoid copyright infringement, plagiarism or other unlawful actions by the authors.
-It is not allowed to publish the work if there is sufficient reason to believe that it is plagiarized.
+It is not allowed to publish the work if there is a sufficient reason to believe that it is plagiarized.